 Vegetation: Varied.
-Dominant vegetation includes Oaks, Ponderosa Pine, Doug
+Dominant vegetation includes Oaks, Ponderosa Pine, Doug Fir, Grassland, and

-Fir, Grassland, and Vineyards (within parcel -81).
+Vineyards (within parcel -81).

-Staff recommends conditional approval of the proposed General Plan Amendment (GPAP 17-01); Rezone (RZ 17-01); Parcel Map (PM 17-01); and Initial Study (IS 17-31).
-Proposed Conditions of Approval are included as Attachment 6 and findings for approval are included in Section IV below.
+During the December 10, 2020 hearing on this matter, the Planning Commission had recommended that the Board of Supervisors approve with conditions the proposed General Plan Amendment (GPAP 17-01); Rezone (RZ 17-01); Parcel Map (PM 17-01); and Initial Study (IS 17-31).